 While technically accurate, this definition ignores the expertise and diligence this profession requires.

-Most pharmacists work in high-street stores, though a minority operate from within medical practices.
-They’re qualified not only to read slips and hand out paper bags filled with drugs, but also to offer advice to customers.
+Most pharmacists work in high-street stores, though a minority operates from within medical practices.
+They’re qualified not only to read slips and hand out paper bags filled with drugs but also to offer advice to customers.

 As such, they take the strain off GPs, who would otherwise have to deal with an avalanche of common questions that could be easily dealt with across the pharmacy counter.

 The storage and disposal of medicine must follow strict procedures and guidelines, and thus pharmacists have far greater responsibilities than the average shelf-stacker.
 On top of this, they’ll also need to provide training to new workers in the practical elements of the job.

 What Skills Do I Need to Become a Pharmacist?

 Not everyone is suited to a career in a pharmacy.
 Given that there’s so much study involved, it’s worth sitting back and considering whether you’re a good match for the profession before proceeding.
 You’ll need: